PhyllisWong/cs1/gradebook/README.md

 - Categories of work: Exams, quizzes, homework
 - Weights of each category
 - Method to calculate the average of each category
+- Method to calculate the total class grade